What to buy in Seoul – 25 best Korean souvenirs

 K-beauty is the perfect blend of traditional Korean culture and modern beauty rituals.

-It merges skincare, makeup, and cosmetics into a unique regimen that emphasizes hydration, nutrition, and protection.
-K-beauty is all about taking time to pamper yourself with natural ingredients like aloe vera, green tea extract, and snail mucin.
+It combines skincare, makeup, and cosmetics into a unique regimen emphasizing hydration, nutrition, and protection.
+K-beauty is about pampering yourself with natural ingredients like aloe vera, green tea extract, and snail mucin.

-From cleansers and essences to serums and sheet masks, K-beauty products are specifically designed to give you glowing results without harsh chemicals or synthetic fragrances.
+From cleansers and essences to serums and sheet masks, they design K-beauty products to give you glowing results without harsh chemicals or synthetic fragrances.

 Local art from Insa-dong

-While strolling on the streets of Insadong, you will find plenty of art galleries to visit, but also local shops where to buy local art from.
+While strolling the streets of Insadong, you will find plenty of art galleries to visit and local shops where you can buy local art.

-Whether you’re looking for traditional Korean art such as calligraphy, paintings, pottery, or hanbok (Korean traditional costume), Insadong has it all.
+Whether you’re looking for traditional Korean art, such as calligraphy, paintings, pottery, or hanbok (a traditional Korean costume), Insadong has it all.

-You can also find more modern artwork in the form of photographs, sculptures, and even jewelry.
-With its perfect location in the heart of the city, there are plenty of other things to buy in Insadong, but Korean art it’s the main thing.
+You can find more modern artwork in photographs, sculptures, and even jewelry.
+With its perfect location in the city’s heart, there are plenty of other things to buy in Insadong, but Korean art is the main thing.

 Kimchi

-It is served as a side dish but can also be used in soups, stews, or even fried rice.
-Kimchi is full of probiotics and other health benefits, making it an excellent addition to any meal and all Koreans love it.
+Kimchi can be served as a side dish or in soups, stews, or even fried rice.
+It is full of probiotics and other health benefits, making it an excellent addition to any meal, and all Koreans love it.

 To many, the smell can be off-putting, especially in the beginning.
-However, as you start trying different types of kimchi you will end up loving it – as we did.
+However, as you start trying different types of kimchi, you will end up loving it, just as we did.

-Koreans keep kimchi in special ceramic containers, many times outside, and I remember when I visited in winter I could smell it almost everywhere.
-After moving there, and once we were introduced to the art of Korean bbq, we ended up loving kimchi.
+Koreans keep kimchi in special ceramic containers, often outside, and I remember when I visited in winter, I could smell it almost everywhere.
+After moving there, and once we were introduced to the art of Korean barbecue, we ended up loving kimchi.

 You can buy small sealed plastic bags with kimchi and transport them safely in your luggage.
-Look for the ones for children, since there is a certain type that comes mixed with apple and has a very fresh flavor, while not being too hot and spicy.
+Look for the ones for children since a certain type comes mixed with apples and has a fresh flavor while not being too hot and spicy.

 Korean snacks from the convenience store